John Edwards, Sr.

 There is no record of a John Edwards directly associated with Buckskin Creek.
 However, there was a William Edwards who patented 117 acres on the upper fork of Buckskin Creek in Prince George County on Oct.
 3, 1734.
 (VA Patent Book 15, pp.351-352).
 Prince George County was the parent county of Dinwiddie County (est. 1752).
 There was also a John Edwards who patented 50 acres on Second Swamp in Prince George County on Sept.
 5, 1723.
 (VA Patent Book 11, p.202.)
 Second Swamp is only a couple miles from Petersburg, although it is nowhere near Buckskin Creek.

-John Edwards' wife, Mary STOKES, might be a daughter of Sylvanus STOKES, Jr., of Sussex County, VA.
+John Edwards' wife Mary, who is often identified as Mary STOKES (more on that later) might be a daughter of Sylvanus STOKES, Jr., of Sussex County, VA.
 Sylvanus Jr. arrived in Sussex (formerly Surry) County in 1717 when he patented 200 acres of land on Raccoon Swamp, on the south side of the Nottoway River.
 (VA Patent Book 10, p.362.)
 He obtained another 365 acres on the Raccoon Swamp in 1723.
 (VA Patent Book 11, p.276.)
 He is believed to be the son of Sylvanus or Silvanus STOKES, Sr., and Mary BISHOP of Charles City Co., VA.
 Sylvanus Jr.'s will, dated Mar.
 18, 1742, proved Mar.
 21, 1748, doesn't mention a daughter named Mary Edwards.
 However, like many testators, he may not have listed all of his children in his will, just naming those who received specific bequests.
 The book Southside Virginia Families by John B. Boddie states that the chiildren named in Sylvanus Jr.'s will "were evidently his youngest children for he had older ones not mentioned in his will."
 The children named in the will were his sons Jones STOKES, Sylvanus STOKES, and Hamlin STOKES, and a granddaughter, Agnes EZELL.
 Most researchers seem to agree that Sylvanus Stokes, Jr., probably fathered several other children.

 Raccoon Creek in Sussex County, VA, is 30-40 miles east of Buckskin Creek in Dinwiddie County.
 I have not been able to find any records documenting an association between the Edwards and Stokes families in Virginia.
 However, similar names are found in both families, particularly the unusual first names "Young" and "Sylvanus."
 One of Sylvanus, Jr.'s older sons was Young STOKES (c.1700-1770), a.k.a.
 Sherard Young Stokes, of Lunenburg County, VA.
 Young Stokes, in turn, had sons named Sylvanus, Allen, William, and Henry Stokes (among others).
 John EDWARDS, Sr., of Orange Co., NC, had sons named Sylvanus, William, and Henry Edwards (among others), and grandsons named Young, Allen, and Stokes Edwards.
 It's hard to believe that this could just be a coincidence!
 Therefore, it's at least plausible that John Edwards' wife Mary Stokes might have been a sister of Young Stokes and a daughter of Sylvanus Stokes, Jr. (Young Stokes was born about 1700; John Edwards, Sr., was born about 1710; assuming John Edwards's wife Mary Stokes was also born about 1710, she could easily be Young Stokes' sister.)

 According to a journal written Jan.
 6, 1855, by Col. R. M. Edwards, published in the Chatanooga Sunday Times, Aug.
 26, 1934 (reprinted in the Edwards Journal, Vol. 2, No. 4, Oct.-Dec.
 1984), John EDWARDS a.k.a.
 John EDWARDS II was born in Dinwiddie Co., VA, soon after the arrival of his father John EDWARDS I and mother from Wales.
+(Note: always be cautious of Edwards family trees that begin in Wales; see notes below about Capt.
+Robert Edwards and the Edwards frauds.)
 The journal entry further states that John EDWARDS II married Mary STOKES, and had the following children: 2 daughters, including Mary, who married John CAMBPELL in Orange Co., NC; and sons John, David, Sylvanus, Richard, William, Henry, and Edward.
-(Thanks to Henry Barfield for sharing this info!)
+(Thank you to Henry Barfield for sharing this info.)

 Researcher Henry Barfield believes that John Edwards I (the father of " John Edwards II" of Orange Co., NC), is the John Edwards who died testate in Bute Co., NC, in 1765.
 The will of John EDWARDS, dated May 15, 1765, proved July 1765, names wife Jane and children Mary IRLAND, John EDWARDS, Elisabeth ALLEN, Jane HAWKINS, Hannah EDWARDS, and Philemon EDWARDS; wits: Joel MOODY, Joseph EDWARDS.
 (Bute Will Book.)